django-stars/frontend-docs/docs/skeleton/forms.md

 :::caution

-Please, note that input Component shoud have a name `<type>Input` and a field `<type>Field`
+Please, note that input Component should have a name `<type>Input` and a field `<type>Field`

 :::

 ## ~~validation~~

-Based on react-final-form API you can use [form level validation](https://final-form.org/docs/react-final-form/examples/record-level-validation) and [fiels level validation](https://final-form.org/docs/react-final-form/examples/field-level-validation).
+Based on react-final-form API you can use [form level validation](https://final-form.org/docs/react-final-form/examples/record-level-validation) and [fields level validation](https://final-form.org/docs/react-final-form/examples/field-level-validation).
 Skeleton includes basic examples of validations.
 You can find this solution in 'common/form/validation' folder.

 ### ~~form level validation~~